nadavshalev/find-horizon-3d/README.md

 ## examples
 * red - current convex hull
 * arrows - faces discoverd by the algorithm travel
+* blue line - the horizon found by the algorithm
 * green dot - the point for which we would like to calculate the horizon

 ![example1](images/res1.jpg)